San Francisco Travel Guide

 Address: Highway 101 North San Francisco

-Admission: A $5 toll is collected from cars when driving south towards the city Access for pedestrians is on the east sidewalk during daylight hours only from sunrise to sunset (April to October from 5am to 9pm, November to March from 6am to 6pm).
-The bridge is open 24 hours for motorists
+Admission: $8 toll is collected from cars when driving south towards the city, the toll is reduced when carpooling.
+Access for pedestrians is on the east sidewalk during daylight hours only from sunrise to sunset (April to October 5am-9pm, November to March 5am-6:30pm).
+The bridge is open 24 hours for motorists.

 Telephone: (415) 921 5858